 Now, there is a team of staff at FRIDA that facilitates advisors' integration, representation, and participation across FRIDA's processes.
 Young feminist governance through the Global Advisory Committee decentralizes the power and knowledge exchange within FRIDA and builds a cross-accountability mechanism between young feminist movements and FRIDA as a funder.
 Young feminist activists in the Global Advisory Committee bring expertise about the needs and priorities of young feminist organizing in their regional socio-political context.
 This guides FRIDA's regional funding strategies, helps determine funding criteria and outreach planning, and increases the accessibility of FRIDA's participatory grantmaking process.
 Unlike the FRIDA Board, the Global Advisory Committee is part of peer review grantmaking processes across FRIDA's programmatic work.
-In the open call for applications process, they participate in regional Peer Review Panels, which review applicant eligibility, join the community voting process and support consistency and equity in FRIDA's participatory grantmaking process.
+In the open call for applications process, they participate in regional Peer Review Panels, which review applicant eligibility, join the community voting process.

-FRIDA NEEDS TO RECOGNIZE THE POWER DYNAMICS IN THE ADVISORY COMMITTEE, WHICH EMERGE WHEN NEW ADVISORS ARE SELECTED THROUGH AN OPEN CALL WHERE DECISIONS ARE MADE BY OTHER ADVISORS AND STAFF.
+FRIDA NEEDS TO ADDRESS THE POWER DYNAMICS IN THE ADVISORY COMMITTEE, WHICH EMERGE WHEN NEW ADVISORS ARE SELECTED THROUGH AN OPEN CALL WHERE DECISIONS ARE MADE BY OTHER ADVISORS AND STAFF.
 WE SHOULD CONSIDER OTHER SELECTION MECHANISMS THAT ALLOW COMMUNITY INPUT INTO THE ADVISOR SELECTION PROCESS.

-FRIDA NEEDS TO INVEST MORE TIME AND RESOURCES INTO SUPPORTING THE ADVISORY COMMUNITY TO BUILD OWNERSHIP OVER FRIDA'S PROCESSES.
+FRIDA NEEDS TO INVEST MORE TIME AND RESOURCES INTO SUPPORTING THE ADVISORY COMMUNITY TO BUILD OWNERSHIP OVER FRIDA'S INSTITUTIONAL PROCESSES.
 THIS WILL DECENTRALIZE POWER AND BETTER DISTRIBUTE ACCOUNTABILITY ACROSS THE ORGANIZATION.